 What is a home care package?

 The Home Care Packages Program helps you live independently in your own home for as long as you can.
-The Australian Government provides a subsidy to an approved home care provider of your choice, such as MACS, towards a package of care, services and case management to meet your individual needs.
-You have flexibility and choice about who delivers your care.
-MACS delivers our home care services on a Consumer Directed Care (CDC) basis.
+The Australian Government provides a subsidy to an approved home care provider of your choice, such as MACS, towards a package of care.
+You have flexibility and choice about who delivers your care, and what services you choose to improve your quality of life and well-being.

 You may be eligible for a home care package if you are:

 – an older person who needs coordinated services to help you to stay in your home

 How do I get a home care package?

 To find out if you are eligible for a home care package or any other help at home services, call My Aged Care on 1800 200 422.
 The My Aged Care contact centre will ask you a series of questions to determine if you need an assessment by an Aged Care Assessment Service (ACAS).

 During the assessment the ACAS will determine if you are eligible and which package level best meets your care needs.
 There are four levels: